Last updated in December 2015

 Political relations between Germany and Portugal are trustful and characterised by frequent mutual visits and broad agreement on issues relating to foreign and security policy.
-Germany was instrumental in building democratic structures in Portugal after the 1974 Carnation Revolution (overthrow of the Salazar regime) and supported Portugal’s 1986 accession to the European Community, now the European Union.
+Germany was instrumental in helping build democratic structures in Portugal after the 1974 Carnation Revolution (overthrow of the Salazar regime) and supported Portugal’s 1986 accession to the European Community, now the European Union (EU).

-Germany is Portugal’s second most important trading partner, after Spain, accounting for approximately 13 per cent of both Portuguese exports and imports and recording a marked balance of trade surplus Germany recorded in the past has declined significantly owing to a strong uptrend in Portugal’s exports.
+Germany is Portugal’s second most important trading partner, after Spain, accounting for approximately 13 per cent of both Portuguese exports and imports.
+The balance of trade surplus Germany recorded in the past has declined significantly owing to a strong uptrend in Portugal’s exports.

 There has traditionally been a lively cultural exchange between Portugal and Germany.
-This is evidenced by the two prestigious binational German Schools in Lisbon and Porto, which are attended by a total of approximately 1,700 mainly Portuguese pupils, the two Goethe Institutes offering programmes tailored to the needs of young people in Portugal and a multitude of university partnerships.
+This is evidenced by the two prestigious binational German Schools in Lisbon and Porto, which are attended by a total of approximately 1,700 mainly Portuguese students; the two Goethe Institute branches offering programmes tailored to the needs of young people in Portugal; and a host of university partnerships.

-Growing German interest in Portugal as a place for doing research is reflected in the Fraunhofer Society’s establishment in 2009 of a subsidiary conducting research in key technologies in Porto.
+Growing German interest in Portugal as a place for doing research is reflected in the Fraunhofer-Gesellschaft’s establishment in 2009 of a subsidiary in Porto conducting research in key technologies.

 A remaining challenge is increasing the relatively small number of students learning German at Portugal’s schools.
-There is currently evidence of a marked increase in the demand for German instruction at Portuguese universities and the Goethe Institute, one factor here being the growing interest in working in Germany in the wake of the economic crisis in Portugal.
+By contrast, there is evidence of a marked increase in the demand for German instruction at Portuguese universities and the Goethe Institute, one factor here being the growing interest in working in Germany in the wake of the economic crisis in Portugal.

-Classical and contemporary German music enjoy high regard in Portugal.
-There is also a keen interest in contemporary German literature, philosophy, art, design, theatre, dance and cinema.
-Conversely, there is a market in Germany for contemporary Portuguese literature and interest in Portuguese productions (e.g. cinema).
+Classical and contemporary German music is held in high regard in Portugal.
+There is also a keen interest in contemporary German literature and philosophy, art, design, theatre, dance and cinema.
+Conversely, there is a market in Germany for contemporary Portuguese literature and interest in Portuguese productions (including films).